laurentHYZ/learn-web3-dapp/markdown/secret/PROJECT_SETUP.md

 # 🧩 API keys

-Note: **DataHub does not provide access to or support for Secret**.

-If you wish to make use of the Pathway content using another private infrastructure provider (such as Alchemy), you will need a valid API key and an endpoint URL to access Secret.
+If you wish to make use of the Pathway content using a private infrastructure provider, you will likely need a valid API key and an endpoint URL to access Secret.

 To use an API key, you should copy the contents of the `.env.example` file located in the project root directory (`/learn-web3-dapp/.env.example`) into a new file named `.env.local` (`/learn-web3-dapp/.env.local`).
 Also, since this file will contain your API key, we have already added it to the `.gitignore`.